Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Websites/v1.0/Set-WebSitesSslConfig.md

 # Set-WebSitesSslConfig

 ## SYNOPSIS
-Modifies the SSL configuration settings for a hostname.
+Modifies the SSL configuration settings for a host name.

 ## SYNTAX